 An IN-CSE may request to receive indications from an underlying 3GPP network when the roaming status of a 3GPP UE hosting an ASN/MN-CSE or ADN-AE changes.
 Based on these indications, the IN-CSE may buffer requests for ASN/MN-CSEs or ADN-AEs that are hosted on roaming UEs and send these requests when they are no longer roaming.
-The determination of whether to buffer requests may be based on system policies that are outside the scope of the current document.
+The determination of whether to buffer requests may be based on system policies that are outside the scope of the present document.
 An IN-CSE may also make the roaming status of ASN/MN-CSEs or ADN-AEs available to IN-AEs such that they can use this status to determine whether to avoid and or delay communications until they are no longer roaming.

 Figure 7.4.6-1: Request for Roaming Status Indications